About that Greatest Showman viral tik tok teacher dance video thing..

 2:

 You would possibly get a sotto voce slow talking warning debrief.
-This school thankfully a bit more liberal.
-But..
+This school thankfully a bit more liberal, it seems, as I have stated.
+But even so?

 3: